takeoff-env/takeoff/README.md

 The default configuration ships with:

-* A plugin-based API server powered by Hapi
+* A plugin-based API server powered by Hapi, with nodemon for hot reloading
-* A hot-reloading React frontend including React Router v4 and Redux
+* A webpack hot reloading React frontend including React Router v4 and Redux
 * A Postgres database and a Sequelize adapter available in the API to interact with it
 * A Ngnix server proxying all requests via port 80.